future-practical/future-practical.github.io/project_1.md

 ◇ An important consideration was that the design was simple to assemble and disassemble, therefore minimising future barriers in the reuse of the panels.
-The perforations act as the registration points at which the panels are joined, revealing the method of construction and making it a visually intuitive assembly process.
+The perforations act as registration points at which the panels are joined, revealing the method of construction and making it a visually intuitive assembly process.